 FEATURE PRESCRIPTION 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 On to end of op.
+Enhanced habitat for reptiles and amphibians Check condition of log pile sites and rebuild if necessary or establish new ones in a different part of the site.
 General maintenance Regularly inspect all internal and perimeter fencing and gates for the development will be regularly checked to ensure it is safe and fit for purpose.
 Repairs and replacement of fencing and gates will be made as soon as practically possible as and when required.
 Ensure gravel paths are smooth with no potholes and are shedding water to the sides, particularly around kissing gates.
 The facility will be kept clean and litter free.
 Appropriate response to acts of vandalism, fly tipping and graffiti to be undertaken swiftly with repair or replacement implemented as soon as practically possible.
 Check footpath direction signs, and information boards are in good working order ad make any necessary repairs as promptly as possible.